Learning Outcomes

 - The person did not know or suspect that the disclosure would prejudice an investigation.

-- The disclosure was made to dissuade a client from committing a criminal offence (with caution).
+- The disclosure was made to dissuade a client from committing a criminal offence (only with great caution, and only where no prejudice is likely).

-- The disclosure was made within an organisation for AML compliance purposes.
+- The disclosure was made within an organisation for AML compliance purposes (for example, to the MLRO, or within a controlled compliance chain).

-- The disclosure was permitted by law (e.g., to a legal adviser for the purpose of obtaining legal advice).
+- The disclosure was permitted by law (e.g., made to law enforcement, to a supervisory authority, or to a legal adviser for the purpose of obtaining legal advice, subject to privilege rules).

 Exam Warning